Doug Tallamy in Avalon, NJ, on Mon., August 26, 2024 (7 pm)

 Hi Gang,

 Ruby-throated Hummingbirds have been surging north from their wintering grounds (northern Panama and Costa Rica, north to southern Mexico) since mid-February and March.
-They have already been sighted at a number of locations in MD, DE, and the Philadelphia area.
 They will steadily move north with each good migration weather day, the opening of important nectar plants, and warm enough days with insect life.

-With these recent sightings I quickly hung 4 feeders today!
-And thankfully native nectar sources that I planted for hummingbirds and other pollinators are also about to bloom: Coral Honeysuckle, Wild Columbine, and Red Buckeye to name a few.
+Native nectar sources that I planted for hummingbirds and other pollinators are about to bloom: Coral Honeysuckle, Wild Columbine, and Red Buckeye to name a few.

 Why Feeders?